 - Review by Jon Blackstock, Jenkins County High School, Millen, Ga.

 - "This heartwarming story with a large and flexible cast was so much fun for my students to produce.
 The audience loved it!"

-- Review by Courtney Thomas, Elysian Fields I.S.D., Elysian Fields, TX
+- Review by Courtney Thomas, Elysian Fields I.S.D., Elysian Fields, Texas

 - "This is a beautifully written portrait of the importance of family and how Christmas is a time to celebrate that."